 Use Automation Triggers, Actions, URL headers, and parameters

 Actions are the events that the Automation initiates after it is triggered.
-A Chat webhook Action example is Then call webhook.
+To call a webhook, use the Call webhook Action.

 Use URL headers and parameters to define details about the webhook, for example: